Tsvanorden/Cutthroat_Mitochondrial_Genomes/README.md

 The Iqtree directory contains the code that was used to create and date the maximum likelihood phylogeny

 Plotting was used to make the phylogenetic figures

+Pairwise was used to make the heatmap for pariwise comparisons of haplotypes